Serbian president nominates Ana Brnabic to serve as PM once again | Politics

 Serbia is almost entirely dependent on Russian gas and has bought weapons from Russia, while China is a major investor.
 Although Serbia has condemned Russia's invasion of Ukraine at the United Nations, it refused to join sanctions against Moscow.

 Both Beijing and Moscow support Serbia's opposition to the independence of Kosovo, Belgrade's former southern province.
 Vucic said that talks over the status of ethnic Serbs in Kosovo mediated by the EU and the United States had failed to ease tensions between Serbia and Kosovo - fueled by a dispute over car number plates and personal documents.
-Serbian authorities would ban or postpone the Euro Pride gay rights march scheduled for late September, Vucic said, citing the threats of violence from right-wing hooligans and "more pressing issues" such as energy crises and Kosovo.
+Serbian authorities would cancel or postpone the Euro Pride gay rights march scheduled for September 17, Vucic said, citing the threats of violence from right-wing hooligans and "more pressing issues" such as Kosovo and energy crises.

 "It (Euro Pride) will happen but in some other and happier time," he said.
 Far-right political parties and the influential Serbian Orthodox Church have condemned the event, urging for it to be banned.
 The Serbian government banned pride parades in the past, drawing criticism from human rights groups and the EU.